imrayn06/Store/README.md

 ## Deployment

-The application is deployed on Netlify.
+The application is deployed on Render.com.
 You can access it using the following link:

 # [Live Demo](https://store-4661.onrender.com/)